daviBera/Chaos_game/README.md

 To start the app just execute the [main.py](https://github.com/daviBera/Chaos_game/blob/main/main.py) file.

 ## Usage
 To create your first fractal just place some vertecis by clicking with the mouse and press 'SPACE'.
-Press 'SPACE' again to do draw more points of the fractal.
 To create a regular poligon use the numeric keyboard or the ➕➖ buttons in the setting window.
 You can interact with the object in different ways:
 - Drag the vertices